Abd-El-Rahman-Sabry/asic-routing-simulator/README.md

 ## Overview

-The **ASIC Routing Visualization Tool** is an interactive educational platform designed to help users understand and visualize the detailed routing process in digital ASIC (Application-Specific Integrated Circuit) design.
+The **ASIC Routing Visualization Tool** is an interactive educational small tool designed to help users understand and visualize the detailed routing process in digital ASIC (Application-Specific Integrated Circuit) design.
 This tool is primarily aimed at educators, students, and professionals looking to deepen their understanding of the digital ASIC flow, focusing on the routing phase, which is critical for ensuring optimal chip performance.

 ## Features